Locations:

 • How often do I have to take my medicine?

-• Can I pass on hypopituitarism to my children?
+• Can I pass this on to my children?

-A new diagnosis can be scary, but don’t be afraid to ask your healthcare provider questions about your hypopituitarism.
-Most cases of hypopituitarism require lifelong treatment and monitoring of your hormones, so it is important to see your provider regularly.
+A new diagnosis can be scary, but don’t be afraid to ask your healthcare provider questions about hypopituitarism.
+Most cases require lifelong treatment and monitoring of your hormones, so it’s important to see your provider regularly.
 Be sure to contact your provider if you have new or concerning symptoms.
 They’re there to help.

 Medically Reviewed